 - Describe their own cultural, language, and ability identities and how they are similar and different from those of other children.

-Practices in Action
+See It in Action

 This playlist features examples of practices that facilitate creating a caring community in early childhood learning environments.
 As you watch these short videos, think about what you already do to foster a caring community and what additional practices you can implement.